-36 Semester Credits/3 Semesters /12 Months/120 Credits Total Delivery Mode: Online
+30 Semester Credits/ 3 Semesters / 12 Months/ 120 Credits Total Delivery Mode: Online

-The RN to BSN program is designed for the Associate Degree nurse to build on the leadership and management skills introduced in previous nursing programs while expanding the art and science of nursing into the baccalaureate level.
-This program is grounded in a Caring Science model to teach theoretical and the evidenced-based practice of nursing.
+The RN to BSN program is designed for the associate degree or diploma prepared registered nurse to build on the leadership and management skills introduced in previous nursing programs while expanding the art and science of nursing into the baccalaureate level.
+This program is grounded in a Caring Science Theory to teach theoretical and the evidence-based practice of nursing.

-The RN to BSN program is fully online, and can be completed in less than one year.
-Students will complete one clinical experience that takes place where they live with a focus on community health during NUR379 and a second clinical experience where they live with a focus on leadership during NUR490.
+The RN to BSN program is offered fully online, and may be completed in approximately 12 months.
+Students will complete a 45 hour community experience that can be completed near their residences with a focus on community health.